 Children with a signed permission form may have Program supplied preventive diaper rash cream applied as needed.
-Any other creams, ointments or medications will follow the Medication Administration Policy.
+Any other creams, ointments or medications will follow the Administration of Medication to Children in the Classroom Policy.

 Diaper Changing Procedure must be posted in areas where diapers are changed.